- Instrument Associate Concertmaster, First Violin

 Favorite solo piece

 I love to hike in the mountains of New Hampshire when I am out there for the music festival in the summers.
-I also love swimming, reading, knitting, and game night with my two wonderful boys.
+I also love running, swimming, and game night with my two wonderful boys.

 Other than classical music _____ is on my iPod

-I have some Elton John, and a few great country songs.
+I have lots of light jazz, some Elton John, and a few great country songs.
 After our 2011 New Year's Eve Pops concert with Spectrum, I had to download Rubberband Man!